A slow cooker recipe for lean beef black bean chili that's easy to make and full of protein, fiber and vegetables for an easy healthy meal.

 To make the recipe a little healthier, I modified it to create this Lean Beef Black Bean Chili recipe.
 It's a lightened-up chili recipe with added fiber and reduced fat.
 I went with black beans because I love them, and they have a whopping 15 grams of fiber per cup!

 Black beans are right behind lentils and split peas in their high fiber content.
 Nailing your daily fiber goals (I shoot for 25-30 grams) is easy with this nutrient-dense meal.

 This chili is full of veggies, smart carbs and lean, muscle-building, protein.
-You can make a large pot of this chili for meal prep and have leftovers for another lunch or dinner!
+You can make a large pot of this chili for meal prep and enjoy leftovers throughout the week.
+Less time in the kitchen = winning.

 I love different variations of chili and have a few more favorites on the blog that you should definitely check out!